Anchorsify/Anchorsify.github.io/_pages/Combat.md

 This is any ordinary attack with a weapon, from throwing shuriken to swinging oversized swords.
 The base damage, speed, and stamina cost of using a weapon is listed in its entry, and they can all be found in the Equipment section.

 **Block** ***(Variable Speed Action)***
 As an action, you may declare that you are blocking, and state a Speed for the action.
-Until your next action, you may use the Block defense (see 'Defending' below) against any incoming attacks.
+Until your next action, you may use the Block defense (see 'Defending' above) against any incoming attacks, even ones that do not normally allow for a defense to be used (such as against jutsu with the Environmental Tag, or Explosive Tags).
 Blocking reduces the damage of unarmed and ninjutsu attacks by 50%.
 However, weapon damage is only reduced by 25%; while it's all well and good to keep a punch away from your vitals, a sword cut is nasty business no matter where it lands.

 **Dodge** ***(Speed 2, Interrupt)***
 The best defense against any attack is simply not being hit.
 When you dodge an attack you roll 1d20+(AGI)/10, plus any other bonuses to dodge you may have, such as from abilities or uniques, against the attack's Accuracy.
 Success means you completely avoid the attack and its effects.